On this page:

 Public Health Nuisance

-Pursuant to Maine Statute Title 22, §1444 the Chief Operating Officer (COO) of Maine CDC can declare an infestation of browntail moths (BTM) as a public health nuisance*.
-The declaration may be made on the COO's initiative or upon petition by municipal officers.
+Pursuant to Maine Statute Title 22, §1444 the Director of Maine CDC can declare an infestation of browntail moths (BTM) as a public health nuisance*.
+The declaration may be made on the Director's initiative or upon petition by municipal officers.
 Below is the process for declarations made upon petition by a municipality.

 Should a municipality wish to petition for a public health nuisance declaration the process is as follows: